 "He has the right to say no to our proposal.
 There's little room for a counter-proposal, though.
 His recent comments seem to suggest he's further away from Inter than I thought," he told La Gazzetta dello Sport.

-"He either accepts our proposal or he will leave the club.
+He added, "He either accepts our proposal or he will leave the club.

 "We have not received any offers for him yet.
 We would already be two steps further ahead if we had received any bids.
 I do not think the situation cannot be solved.
 Things can change quite sudden in football."